 Specific procedures regarding provider issues and staff contact information should be outlined in the service agreement.

-- Ask how to file a complaint and what the procedure is for investigation.
+- Ask how to file a complaint and what the procedure is for investigation and resolution.

 - In the event of an unexpected absence, question how a temporary caregiver is assigned.

-- Determine the process of making a schedule change.
+- Verify the process for making a schedule change.

 - Ask how to formally request a new caregiver.